 Start by taking in a deep diaphragmatic breath through your nose on the count of 4.
 Once full, hold that breath for the count of 4.
 Then slowly release on the count of 6.
 Do this 20 times.
 Watch the tension melt away.

-In this day and age, when we are challenged to be the best we can be; we can become smarter, stronger, sleep better, and be super calm, by doing the one thing that we were born to do… just BREATHE.
+In this day and age, when we are challenged to be the best we can be; we can become smarter, stronger, sleep better, and be super calm, by doing the one thing that we were born to do and more importantly breathwork can heal your heart on all levels.
+Just BREATHE.

 - Wm Hoff Breathwork –